 Visit the Registrar’s Office Enrollment FAQ Page to find many answers to your registration questions.

 How can my student apply for financial aid?

 Each year students must complete the application for Federal Student Aid (FAFSA) or the Renewal FAFSA in order to apply for federal financial aid.
 For more information, visit the Financial Aid Office.

 What if my student can’t afford to buy the required textbooks for class?

 UH offers a short term book loan option in the amount of $400 per regular semester (fall/spring) and $200 for the summer semester.
 Students may apply for this loan on the optional fee page at myUH.

 I have questions about my student’s graduation ceremony (date/time/place).

 Commencement is held each May and December.
 Details regarding your student’s ceremony will depend on her or his academic college.
-Please visit the UH Commencement web site for additional information.

 How does my student order a UH class ring?